Godson-Blockbrainer/Python_projects/README.md

-A mbasic collection of my programs i  have written in python to for my practice purposes and i just tested a change after i have cloned it
+A basic collection of  programs i  have written in python to for practice purposes and i just tested a change after i have cloned it